Node.js Request Path: DNS, TCP, libuv & Callbacks

 console.log('selected local', socket.address());

-The log line is available only after connect because the kernel has selected the final local tuple by then.
+That log is only available after connect because the kernel may not have selected the final local tuple before then.
 Before connect, your code has intent.
 After connect, the socket has assigned state.

-At the end of a successful outbound path, the connected socket has a four-tuple:
+At the end of a successful outbound path, the connected socket has four values -

 local address